sweetvanloan/sweetvanloan/README.md

 **What's Cooking in My Code Lab:**
 - 🚀 **Current Projects:**
-  - Crafting innovative solutions in Python, C++, and Ruby.
+  - Crafting innovative solutions in JavaScript, Python, C++, and Ruby.
   - Developing a robust professional portfolio.
   - Exploring the realms of networking projects.
   - Creating an engaging coding education platform.